alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-03-06-why-erb-is-a-better-at-templating-than-jinja2.md

 - ToC
 {:toc}

 The Jinja2 template engine was inspired by Django and provides a Python-like language for securely generating HTML, XML, and other markup.
-Its appeal includes:
+Its benefits are said to be:

 - sandboxed execution and optional automatic escaping for applications where security is important.
 - portability among Python versions.
-- and its elegance.
+- elegance.
 "Jinja is beautiful".

 {% raw %}
 ```jinja